 And since it is more targeted and relevant to the user, it is more likely to get opened and converted as a customer as well.

 It is a proven strategy to boost your email open rates and increase click-through rates.
-Not just that it also dramatically reduces the rate of unsubscribing as well.
+Not just that, it dramatically reduces the rate of unsubscribing.

 10. Test, Track and Analyze

-After going step-by-step on how to do email marketing successfully, the key to constantly improve and grow is tracking and testing.
+After going step-by-step on how to do email marketing successfully, I thought the key to constantly improve and growing is tracking and testing.

 You need to test everything.
 Use A/B testing to see what is working for your email marketing campaign.